 Yes, please apply, if you are good enough to be accepted into the scheme we may be able to make allowances for once off events that have been arranged prior to the application being made.

-21. I have a weekend/evening job and I may find it difficult to get time off work, will this effect my application?
+21. I may find it difficult to get time off work, will this effect my application?

-Yes, you need to be free for the entire rehearsal time.
+Yes, you need to be free for most of the rehearsals.

 22. Do I get paid/expenses?

 Initially no, however several outstanding singers who complete the 2017 scheme will be offered the role of section leader or deputy leader for their voice range.
 This will lead to professional opportunities and a scholarship giving a full refund of scheme fees.

 We aim to develop the Irish Memory Orchestra Choir into a professional group where all singers are paid for performances.
 By being accepted into and completing this scheme you will be in line to be part of this development.

 24. Are there any gender restrictions?

 No, this scheme is open to all genders.
 It is an inclusive scheme aimed at giving opportunities to all people regardless of age, gender, social status, race, creed etc.